Self-attention Dual Embedding for Graphs with Heterophily: Preliminaries

 The transformer was first proposed in natural language processing \cite{vaswani2017attention} and has since gained popularity with great success in other fields, such as computer vision \cite{dosovitskiy2020image}\cite{he2022masked} and bioinformatics \cite{senior2020improved}\cite{jumper2021highly}.
 Recently, transformers have also achieved success on graph applications \cite{yun2019graph}\cite{zhang2020graph}\cite{ying2021transformers}\cite{rampavsek2022recipe}.
 The fundamental element of graph transformers is self-attention.
 Let hidden embedding of $l$ layer of transformer be $\mathbf{{H}}^{(l)}\in \mathbb{R}^{N\times H^{(l)}}$.
 For layer $l$, let query weight, key weight and value weight be ${\mathbf{{W}}_{Q}}^{(l)}$, ${\mathbf{{W}}_{K}}^{(l)}$,${\mathbf{{W}}_{V}}^{(l)}$ $\in \mathbb{R}^{H^{(l-1)}\times H^{(l)}}$ respectively, then self-attention can be expressed as

-Here, $Res()$ denotes the residual connection function\cite{He_2016_CVPR}\cite{vaswani2017attention}, and ${\mathbf{H}}^{(0)}$ denotes the graph embedding.
+Here, $Res()$ denotes the residual connection function\cite{He_2016_CVPR}\cite{vaswani2017attention}, and ${\mathbf{H}}^{(0)}$ denotes the embedding of the graph.
 The self-attention mechanism calculates the pairwise inner product between the input elements from the query ${\mathbf{Q}}^{l-1}$ and the key ${\mathbf{K}}^{l-1}$ matrices.
 The output is obtained by taking the weighted average of ${\mathbf{V}}^{l-1}$.